 - information that is publicly available on the electoral roll.

-If you do not provide CatholicCare with your personal information, it may not be able to:
+If you do not provide CatholicCare with your personal information, we cannot provide you with our services, unless there are exceptional circumstances.
+We may also not be able to:

-- provide you with the product or service you want; and
+- provide you with the product you want; and

 - verify your identity.